binaryage/totalfinder-web/uninstallation.md

 ## Removal is just two clicks away

-TotalFinder comes with convenient uninstaller script which safely removes TotalFinder from your computer.
+TotalFinder comes with a convenient uninstaller script which safely removes TotalFinder from your computer.

 Under TotalFinder's Menu Bar item select `Uninstall TotalFinder`: